-$^{^{20}}$ We regress the rate of change in the NEER between Friday 16:50 and Sunday 17:00 on a constant and those obtained before for both currencies and for all time windows.
+We also checked for differences between weekdays and weekends in the impact of tariff news.
+We ran separate regressions for weekday and weekend news.19 The results were similar to those obtained before for both currencies and for all time windows.
 We also tested for an asymmetry between increasing and decreasing tariffs by using separate dummies for each type of event.
 We did not find any evidence of asymmetry.

 Finally we ran the regression using overlapping time windows and the Newey-West standard errors to correct for the bias in statistical significance caused by the autocorrelation of observations.
-Again, the results were qualitatively equivalent to our benchmark results for both currencies and for all time windows.
-US tariff news statistically significantly appreciate the dollar and depreciate the renminibi.
+Again, the results were close to our benchmark results for both currencies and for all time windows.
+US tariff news statistically significantly appreciate the dollar and depreciate the renminbi.
 Chinese tariff news have no statistically significant effect on both currencies.